Clinical Trialist Training Program

 • IDS supports trials involving investigational products, natural products, biologics, and medical devices.
 If you're developing a protocol, contact the IDS during the planning phases.

-Join the ITMAT Ed Clinical Trialist Special Interest Group (SIG)
+Join the ITMAT Ed Clinical Trials Special Interest Group (SIG)

 • Networking with experienced clinical trialists across departments